-15 It is rebuttably presumed that an owner of real property participated or acquiesced in rendering 16 the real property uninhabitable or unusable if that owner is related to any individual or entity that 17 committed that act in any of the following ways:
+Only the owner of a qualified contaminated property is eligible for relief under section 69.4.
+174 It is rebuttably presumed that an owner of real property participated or acquiesced in rendering the real property uninhabitable or unusable if that owner is related to any individual or entity that committed that act in any of the following ways: 175

-- The owner is a spouse, parent, child, grandson, grandchild, or sibling of that individual; - The owner is a corporate parent, subsidiary, or affiliate of that entity; - The owner has control of that entity; or - The owner is owned or controlled by that entity. - 22 If this presumption is not overcome, the owner may not receive the relief from property taxes.
+- The owner is a spouse, parent, child, grandson, grandchild, or sibling of that individual; - The owner is a corporate parent, subsidiary, or affiliate of that entity; - The owner has control of that entity; or - The owner is owned or controlled by that entity.

+If this presumption is not overcome, the owner may not receive the relief from property taxes.